Change the Manager Access Interface from Management to Data

 Step 10

-In the management center, disable the management connection, update the Remote Host Address IP address and optional Secondary Address for the threat defense in the Devices > Device Management > Device > Management section, and reenable the connection.
+In the cloud-delivered Firewall Management Center, disable the management connection for the threat defense in the Devices > Device Management > Device > Management section, and then reenable the connection.

 Step 11